OndrejMasopust/Rover/README.md

 # Rover
 This repository contains my school project.
 It is a remote control car with rotating lidar.
 The car is controled from a custom Java app.
-If you want the documentation to be translated o English, raise an issue and I will try to translate it as soon as possible. ;-)
+If you want the documentation to be translated into English, raise an issue and I will try to translate it as soon as possible. ;-)

 [Link](https://ondrejmasopust.github.io/Rover/) to the official website with a documentation.